TwoAD7/nuclear_halos/README.md

 * FRIB intensities should be 2-3 orders of magnitude greater than NSCL intensities, roughly speaking.

-* If there are any errors, please contact: salinas@frib.msu.edu
+* If there are any errors/questions, please contact: salinas@frib.msu.edu